 - Committee recommendations on which the Committee expects an official response from the Government.
-In the following table, these recommendations are identified by a bold number (e.g., 3) preceding them.
-The Government has provided the Committee with a written response to the Third Report of the 23rd Legislature. - 2.
+In the Exhibit, these recommendations are identified by a bold number (e.g., 3) preceding them. - 2.
 Committee concurs with recommendations of our Office.
-These are our Office's recommendations which the Committee supports, agrees or concurs with but on which it does not expect a formal response from the Government.
-However, because these recommendations are a matter of ongoing record, the Committee expects the Government's progress in complying with them to be followed up.
-In the following table, these recommendations are identified by a non-bolded number (e.g., 10.46) preceding them.
-The non-bolded numbers reflect the chapter and paragraph numbers per our related report.
+These are our Office's recommendations which the Committee supports, agrees, or concurs with but on which it does not expect a formal response from the Government.
+Because these recommendations are a matter of ongoing record, the Committee expects the Government's progress in complying with them to be followed up.
+In the Exhibit, these recommendations are identified by a non-bolded number (e.g., 10.46) preceding them.
+The non-bolded numbers reflect the chapter and paragraph number of our related report.